airpwr/airpwr/README.md

 			Suppresses all output to stdout and stderr

 		-AssertMinimum <String>
-			Writes an error if the provided semantic version (a.b.c) is not met by this scripts version Must be called with the `version` command
+			Writes an error if the provided semantic version (a.b.c) is later than the pwr version Must be used in conjunction with the 'version' command

 		-Override [<SwitchParameter>]
 			Overrides 'pwr.json' package versions with the versions provided by the `Packages` parameter